sflibrary(sf)

 Usually the sparse form (the default) is less of a pain to deal with!
 In that form, the result is a list and extracting the information it contains requires some additional processing.

-As an example, we can use the st_contains()
+As an example, we can use the st_contains() operation to

 count points in polygons.
 For example, perhaps we want to count the